Mongol invasion of Europe: Invasion of Central Europe

 The attack on Europe was planned and executed by Subutai, who achieved perhaps his most lasting fame with his victories there.
 Having devastated the various Rus' principalities, he sent spies into Poland and Hungary, and as far as eastern Austria, in preparation for an attack into the heartland of Europe.
 Having a clear picture of the European kingdoms, he prepared an attack nominally commanded by Batu Khan and two other familial-related princes.
-Batu Khan, son of Jochi, was the overall leader, but Subutai was the strategist and commander in the field, and as such, was present in both the northern and southern campaigns against Rus' principalities.
+Batu Khan, son of Jochi, held supreme command, but Subutai was the strategist and commander in the field, and as such, was present in both the northern and southern campaigns against Rus' principalities.
 He also commanded the central column that moved against Hungary.
 While Kadan's northern force won the Battle of Legnica and Güyük's army triumphed in Transylvania, Subutai was waiting for them on the Hungarian plain.
 The newly reunited army then withdrew to the Sajó river where they inflicted a decisive defeat on King Béla IV of Hungary at the Battle of Mohi.
 Again, Subutai masterminded the operation, and it would prove one of his greatest victories.